ArabiTalk

 Teaching Approach

-Instead, meaning is introduced naturally through:
+Instead, children learn meaning naturally through:

-• guided reading
+• guided speaking practice

-• repetition
+• teacher modelling and repetition

 • question-and-answer practice